Adding Fresh Foods to Commercial Dog Food

 - Nutmeg, mace and sage are safe in very small amounts, but too much can cause gastrointestinal upset and central nervous system depression or excitement.

 - Yeast dough can expand in the dog’s stomach causing pain and even rupture.

 - Human medications: never give without first consulting with your vet.

-- Garlic: Beneficial in small doses, but can cause anemia if given in larger quantities.
-See Garlic for Dogs - How Much and How Often? for more details.
+- Garlic: May be beneficial in small doses, but can cause anemia if given in larger quantities.
+See my Note about Garlic for more details.